Marketing authorization granted for treatment of serious retinal diseases

-The European Commission has granted marketing authorization to a treatment for several serious retinal diseases.
+The European Commission has granted marketing authorization to Ranivisio, a treatment for several serious retinal diseases.

 Polpharma Biologics Group BV, Formycon AG and their Swiss joint venture, Bioeq AG, announced the news today (August 29) that the authorization was granted to Ranivisio, which is a biosimilar to Lucentis, a ranibizumab injection.